 Michael L. Coulter is a professor of humanities and political science at Grove City College.
 His academic specialties are American government and political theory.
 A co-editor of the Encyclopedia of Catholic Social Teaching, Social Science and Social Policy (Scarecrow Press, Volumes 1 and 2, 2007; Volume 3: Supplement, 2012), Coulter has also authored chapters for Church-State Issues in America Today (Praeger, 2008) and Catholic Social Teaching: American Reflections on the Compendium (Lexington Books, 2008), and has contributed to several reference works, including the Encyclopedia of the Supreme Court and Movies in American History.
 Coulter graduated from Grove City College and obtained his master’s degree and doctorate in politics from the University of Dallas.

 Marvin J. Folkertsma is a retired chairman of the political science department and professor of political science at Grove City College.
-He is the author of several non-fiction and fiction books, including Ideology and Leadership (Prentice Hall, 1988), a novel titled The Thirteenth Commandment (Glenbridge, 2004), and Criminal Intent (Glenbridge, 2002).
+He is the author of several non-fiction and fiction books, including Ideology and Leadership, a novel titled The Thirteenth Commandment, and Criminal Intent (a novelized version of a true event).
 He is also co-author of Agony of Survival, an account of displaced persons in Germany after World War II.
 This book was an alternate selection of the Jewish Book Club and was nominated for the National Jewish Book Award.
 He is a frequent contributor of opinion-editorial essays.
-Folkertsma received his bachelor’s degree from Calvin College, and after serving in the military, both his master’s and doctorate from Wayne State University.
+As a member of the military, Folkertsma was specially invited to the Freedoms Foundation Awards Ceremony in 1971 at Valley Forge to receive The George Washington Honor Medal.
+He received his bachelor’s degree from Calvin College and both his master’s and doctorate from Wayne State University.

 Peter M. Frank is Provost and Vice President of Academic Affairs, and professor of economics at Grove City College.
 His research focuses on social entrepreneurship, economic development, comparative political economy.
 He was awarded a Fulbright Scholarship in 2012 at the Academy of Economic Studies in Chisinau, Moldova, and his teaching and research there focused on economic development in a transitioning economy.
 Frank received his bachelor’s degree in economics from Grove City College, his master’s degree in economics from the University of North Carolina at Charlotte, and a doctorate from the School of Public Policy at George Mason University.